 For those of you who have gone through a divorce, you may relate to having to take the road through hell to find freedom.

-Because we shared an office suite, my ex would come by my office and do a “drive by” with something completely ungrounding.
+During that time, my health continued to plummet and while at the office, I would receive a “drive by” with something completely ungrounding.
 I had two minutes to get out of reactive mode and into service mode.
 Many of my clients had Complex PTSD and my lack of presence could be very detrimental.
 It was that feeling of walking along a ledge of the mountain, your legs wobbly from exhaustion, needing to stay mindfully present, or else.
 I am so grateful for the tools I developed during that time.

-I exercised and meditated daily, and took a lot of baths (while reading about personal growth tools).
+I exercised and meditated daily, and took a lot of baths.
 I started practicing more physiological soothing and adapting to the moment.
 Some moments it was a dragon breath or a rag doll dance, other times connecting to nature or using focused attention.
+This resulted in a mastery of self that is now a fun "mental agility" course.

 Today, I am in a loving partnership.
 I have the freedom to be my authentic self.
 I live a life without obligation, having others needs come before mine, or the storm of personal or workplace drama.
 My heart still randomly overflows with gratitude for those dark times that have resulted in such freedom.